VaLeXaR/wp-multilang/readme.txt

 WP Multilang is a multilingual plugin for WordPress.

-Translations of post types, taxonomies, meta fields, options, text fields in miltimedia files, menus, titles and text field in widgets.
+Translations of post types, taxonomies, meta fields, options, text fields in miltimedia files, menus, titles and text fields in widgets.

 Features of the plugin WP Multilang: